dosbox-staging/dosbox-staging/src/hardware/reelmagic/docs/driver_api.md

 purpose is to tell applications where they can find the driver as well as some other things about the hardware.
 It also handles the audio mixer interfaces.

-Note: The ReelMagic DOSBox code `reelmagic_driver.cpp` emulates this file's functionality and therefore is not required for using the DOSBox ReelMagic emulator.
+Note: The ReelMagic DOSBox code `driver.cpp` emulates this file's functionality and therefore is not required for using the DOSBox ReelMagic emulator.
 Like many emulated functionalities within DOSBox, there is no actual "RMDEV.SYS" file.
 Its functionality is permanently resident when ReelMagic support is enabled.